drericstrong/pydepr/docs/index.rst

 PyDePr
 ==================================
-PyDePr (Python Degradation Preprocessing) is a toolkit designed to facilitate the preprocessing of degradation models (i.e. condition-monitoring models for components such as engines or generators).
+PyDePr is a toolkit designed to facilitate the preprocessing and validation of machine learning models.

 .. toctree::
    :maxdepth: 2

+   introduction
    gettingstarted
+   regression
+   inference
    changelog